-LEGAZPI CITY Implementation Plan: Talent
+Implementation Plan: Talent

+Current State

-Current State Desired State Action Item Timeline/Owner Formal research to work with existing locators to identify specific skills gaps and incentives Incorporate problem areas and concerns in research thesis work Respective Schools Identify required skills for specific verticals - BPM/BPO, Creative (Game and Animation), Healthcare Information, Software Development)/ Access scholarships funds for specific niche LCICT/LGU/BU and other IT schools / DICT/DOST/ Office of Sen. Angara/ TESDA/ Office Congressman Salceda Provide results of research to provide the academe with specific skill sets required so academe can adjust its curriculum to address this Conduct quarterly evaluation of results and make adjustments as necessary Strong partnership and support from the LGU and other government agencies Create scholarships programs for specific digital skills training funded by LGUs.
-LGU/Schools LGU - Academe quarterly meeting on Talent Development Immersion program for faculty within the industry Faculty and graduating students immersion Industry/Schools
+Formal research to work with existing locators to identify specific skills gaps and incentives

+- Incorporate problem areas and concerns in research thesis work. - Identify required skills for specific verticals -BPM/BPO, Freelancer's, Creative (Game and Animation), Healthcare Information, Software Development) / Access scholarships funds for specific niche. - Provide results of research to provide the academe with specific skill sets required so academe can adjust its curriculum to address this. - Conduct quarterly evaluation of results and make adjustments as necessary - Create scholarships programs for specific digital skills training funded by LGUs. - LGU Academe quarterly meeting on Talent Development agencies partnership and support from the

+Immersion program for faculty within the industry